dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-08-23-rebuilding-boris.markdown

 ---

 [^fn-socratic]: As mentioned in a [previous post](/2026/08/20/grug-speak-grug-outside-grug-happy/), I often use the Socratic method with my clankers to build up a shared understanding, or 'context' to use AI speak.

+[^fn-webapp]: The webapp is still available at [read.withboris.com](https://read.withboris.com) - but it's not as good as the Android app.